dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 1. When the log file opens, the error is displayed.
 For example:
    ![Browser window of the Azure portal open to the stdout log file in Kudu](troubleshoot/_static/stdout-log-error.png)

-**Important!** Be sure to disable stdout logging when troubleshooting is complete:
+**Important!** Disable stdout logging when troubleshooting is complete:

 1. In the Kudu **Diagnostic Console**, return to the path **site** > **wwwroot** to reveal the *web.config* file.
 Open the **web.config** file again by selecting the pencil icon.
 1. Set **stdoutLogEnabled** to `false`.
 1. Select **Save** to save the file.

-## Common errors during startup

-The most common errors that occur when starting an ASP.NET Core app are described in the [Common errors reference](xref:host-and-deploy/azure-iis-errors-reference).
-Collect the following information:

-* Browser behavior
-* Application Event Log entries
-* Kudu console run errors or ASP.NET Core Module stdout log entries

-Compare the browser behavior and log entries to the common errors listed in the topic and follow the troubleshooting advice provided.
-Not every general app error that prevents an app from responding is listed.
-However, most of the common problems that prevent app startup are covered.

 > [!WARNING]
 > Failure to disable the stdout log can lead to app failure.
 The log files have no limit on size.
 The number of log files created is unlimited.
 If stdout logging remains enabled, the disk storage space dedicated to the app might become exhausted causing the app instance to fail.
 >
 > For routine logging in an ASP.NET Core app, use a logging library that limits log file size and rotates logs.
 For more information, see [third-party logging providers](xref:fundamentals/logging/index#third-party-logging-providers).

+## Common startup errors

+See [ASP.NET Core common errors reference](xref:host-and-deploy/azure-iis-errors-reference).
+Collect the following information:

+* Browser behavior.
+* Application Event Log entries.
+* Kudu console run errors or ASP.NET Core Module stdout log entries.

+The error list is not complete.
+However, most of the common problems that prevent app startup are covered.

 ## Process dump for a slow or hanging app